 An industrial plumber must have a deep understanding of more complex architecture

 Industrial plumbing can be quite complex.
-Industrial plumbers often work in buildings that have multiple floors and dozens (or more) toilets and sinks.
+Industrial plumbers often work in buildings that have multiple floors and dozens (or more) toilets and sinks such as factories, power plants, industrial facilities, hospitals, and schools.
 Hundreds of people may be using the building every day or the building could be a factory that recycles its water or that requires specialized drainage systems.
 This means there is much more potential for surprises – and damage – than there is in residential buildings.

 Industrial plumbers work with high-grade fixtures and materials